Combustion Engineering: Nuclear steam supply systems

 C-E's nuclear power activity began in 1955 under Arthur Santry Jr. The history of the C-E Windsor, Connecticut campus dates to the early development of the nuclear submarine.
 From the mid-1950s through the early 1960s, Combustion Engineering, under federal government contract, produced nuclear fuel for the US Navy's "Nuclear Navy" nuclear submarines.
 Also located at the Windsor site was the prototype marine nuclear propulsion training facility known as S1C, which was designed and constructed by C-E adjacent to its main campus.
 The S1C prototype was operated by C-E for more than ten years as an R&D and Naval training facility.
 After expiration of C-E's contract, the S1C contract was subsequently awarded to Knolls Atomic Power Laboratory (KAPL), who operated the unit until its decommissioning and dismantlement in the late 1990s and early 2000s.

-In the 1960s, C-E began selling nuclear power steam supply systems.
-The first commercial nuclear steam supply system was sold to Consumers Power Company of Michigan for the Palisades Nuclear Generating Station, which closed in 2022.
-C-E competed aggressively with General Electric and Westinghouse in this domain.
+In the 1960s, C-E began selling nuclear power steam supply systems (NSSS).
+The first commercial NSSS was sold to Consumers Power Company of Michigan for the Palisades Nuclear Generating Station, which closed in 2022.
+C-E competed aggressively with General Electric, Babcock & Wilcox and Westinghouse.
+C-E supplied full NSSS packages for 15 United States nuclear power plant units in the Combustion Engineering Fleet, making it the second largest US NSSS supplier.

 In the late 1960s the company supplied nuclear reactor systems and fabricated uranium fuel for electric utility companies.
 A joint venture was announced in April 1968, involving the Combustion Engineering Company, Houston Natural Gas, and Ranchers Exploration & Development Corporation.
 The three businesses combined to search for uranium on 250000 acre in New Mexico.

 C-E was generally credited with a superior design, evidenced by the fact that the megawatt yield of its nuclear reactors was typically about 10% higher than that of comparable Westinghouse plants.
 The basis for this increase in efficiency was a computer-based system called the Core Operating Limit Supervisory System (COLSS) for design, and the Core Protection Calculator (CPC) for real-time control room operation, which leveraged almost 300 in-core neutron detectors and a patented algorithm to allow higher power densities.
 Combustion also fabricated a number of the Westinghouse reactor vessels and steam generators at its Chattanooga manufacturing facility under contracts with the Westinghouse company.

 C-E maintained a sophisticated nuclear reactor operator training simulator at the Windsor facility for support for customers of its nuclear steam supply systems.